-Effect of anthropogenic light on bird movement, habitat selection, and distribution: a systematic map protocol
+Effects of artificial light on bird movement and distribution: a systematic map

 Anthropogenic light is known or suspected to exert profound effects on many taxa, including birds.
 Documentation of bird aggregation around artificial light at night, as well as observations of bird reactions to strobe lights and lasers, suggests that light may both attract and repel birds, although this assumption has yet to be tested.
 These effects may cause immediate changes to bird movement, habitat selection and settlement, and ultimately alter bird distribution at large spatial scales.
 Global increases in the extent of anthropogenic light contribute to interest by wildlife managers and the public in managing light to reduce harm to birds, but there are no evidence syntheses of the multiple ways light affects birds to guide this effort.
 Existing reviews usually emphasize either bird aggregation or deterrence and do so for a specific context, such as aggregation at communication towers and deterrence from airports.
 We outline a protocol for a systematic map that collects and organizes evidence from the many contexts in which anthropogenic light is reported to affect bird movement, habitat selection, or distribution.
 Our map will provide an objective synthesis of the evidence that identifies subtopics that may support systematic review and knowledge gaps that could direct future research questions.
 These products will substantially advance an understanding of both patterns and processes associated with the responses of birds to anthropogenic light.